Callie Rogers: 16-Year-Old Lottery Winner Reveals How She Blew $3 Million — Boob Jobs, Cocaine, New Clothes

 Rogers, who earned a mere £3.60 (about $5.75) per hour as a checkout clerk and was living with foster parents when she won the lottery, told the TV program that she is happier now that the lottery winnings are gone, but she still experiences “trust issues” with people after feeling that others took advantage of her for her money.

-But Rogers’ carelessness with her lottery money cannot compare to the story, told in 2014 by The Inquisitr, of Jack Whittaker of West Virginia who was already worth $17 million from a successful construction business when he won a $314.9 million jackpot in the U.S. national Powerball lottery in 2002 — at the time the largest lottery jackpot in American history.
+But Rogers’ carelessness with her lottery money cannot compare to the story, told in 2014 by the Inquisitr, of Jack Whittaker of West Virginia who was already worth $17 million from a successful construction business when he won a $314.9 million jackpot in the U.S. national Powerball lottery in 2002 — at the time the largest lottery jackpot in American history.

-After deductions Whittaker pocketed more than $133 million, but within four years he had gone bust, buying a series of lavish gifts for friends and even strangers, as well as drinking, gambling and a maintaining bad habit of carrying briefcases of cash into strip clubs, where he lost hundreds of thousands to theft, according to Time.com.
+After deductions Whittaker pocketed more than $133 million, but within four years he had gone bust, buying a series of lavish gifts for friends and even strangers, as well as drinking, gambling, and maintaining bad habit of carrying briefcases of cash into strip clubs, where he lost hundreds of thousands to theft, according to Time.